Water Transport Solutions

 90 tonnes of steel tubes

-Since the completion of the first construction phase in 1964, the Moselle has been used as a European major waterway.
-After further expansion stages, it can be navigated as a class V-b waterway from the French Neuves-Maison to Koblenz by ships of 135 m and push barges up to 172 m in length, with a width of 11.45 m.
+Since the first phase of construction was completed in 1964, the Moselle has been used as a major European shipping lane.
+After further expansion stages, it is now a class V-b waterway that can be used throughout from the French town of Neuves-Maison to Koblenz by ships of 135 m and pushed convoys of up to 172 m in length, each with a width of 11.45 m.

-However, the existing locks are no longer up-to-date in their dimensions and cause waiting times for lock passages.
-In addition, the freight transport has to share the route with the numerous tourist excursion boats.
-Therefore, the locks are now being progressively equipped with a second lock chamber, whose standard dimensions are 210 m x 12.5 m.
+However, the dimensions of the existing locks are no longer up to date and cause waiting times when passing through the locks.
+In addition, freight transport has to share the route with the abundant tourist excursion boats.
+Therefore, the locks are now being successively equipped with a second lock chamber, which has standard dimensions of 210 m x 12.5 m.

 Download the full case study